• Skip to primary navigation

 The search engine does not track you or your search history and consequently, does not make money by selling you to advertisers.

-Interestingly, Startpage has an exclusive agreement with Google that allows them to use Google’s search results but does so without any kind of personalization based on your browsing history, geographic location or other personal information.
+Interestingly, Startpage has an exclusive agreement with Google that allows them to use Google search results but does so without any kind of personalization based on your browsing history, geographic location, or other personally identifiable information.

-Startpage also offers an extension for internet browsers that blocks trackers and cookies from other websites you visit and gives you information on exactly what that website is trying to do.
+Startpage also offers an extension for internet browsers to block third party cookies and trackers from other websites you visit and gives you information on exactly what that website is trying to do.

 Startpage replaces DuckDuckGo as the best alternative to Google search because it was revealed that DDG has a special agreement with Microsoft to allow their trackers.